-As shown in Ahn (2015: 129-132), this is incorrect: even when they are the rightmost element in a broad focus context, DP-internal anaphors need not bear phrasal stress (cf. Helke 1970: 114, 126-128).
-This fact alone is not sufficient to question the comparison between French and English though, as shown by (91)-(92) (cf. (6)a).
+Helke 1970: 114, 126-128).
+This fact alone is not sufficient to question the comparison between French and English though, as shown by (92)-(93) (cf. (6)a).

-- (91) Tell me something about Lucie.
-She_i likes pictures of 'erself_i. - (92) Tell me something about Lucie. - a.
-Elle_i aime les photos d' elle_i-même.
-She likes the pictures of herself - b.
-Elle_i aime les se_i photos.
-She likes the SE pictures - c.
-Elle_i s_i'aime les photos.
-She SE likes the pictures
+- (92) Tell me something about your classmates.
+Lucie; likes pictures of 'erself_i. - (93) Tell me something about your classmates. - a.
+Lucie; aime les photos d'elle;-même.
+Lucie likes the pictures of herself - b.
+Lucie; aime les se; photos.
+Lucie likes the SE pictures - c.
+Lucie_i s_i'aime les photos.
+Lucie SE likes the pictures

-In (91), 'erself is acceptable within the picture noun phrase, unlike the French reflexive clitic in (92)b.
-Note that this does not imply that 'erself moves to a DP-internal reflexive voice.
-Given that 'erself does not sit in an island, as shown by (93) below, movement to the verbal reflexive voice is possible and it is predicted to induce weak prosody on 'erself.
+In (92), 'erself is acceptable within the picture noun phrase, unlike the French reflexive clitic in (93)b.
+But this does not necessarily imply that 'erself moves to a DP-internal reflexive voice.
+Given that 'erself does not sit in an island, as shown by (94) below, movement to the verbal reflexive voice is possible and it is predicted to induce weak prosody on 'erself.
 In other words, the clitic counterpart to a DP-internal weak reflexive should not necessarily appear within the DP, but could also be a clitic appearing in its standard position.
-The reason why this option is also unavailable in French, as shown by (92)c, is due to an independent difference between French and English pertaining to constraints on extraction illustrated in (93)-(94): extraction out of the picture noun phrase requires pied-piping of the preposition in French, unlike in English.
+The reason why this option is also unavailable in French, as shown by (93)c, is due to an independent difference between French and English pertaining to constraints on extraction illustrated in (94)-(95): extraction out of the picture noun phrase requires pied-piping of the preposition in French, unlike in English.

-- (93) Who does she like pictures of?
+- (94) Who does she like pictures of?

-- (94) a.
-De qui aime-t-elle les photos? of who likes she the photos
+- (95) a.
+De qui aime-t-elle les photos?

 - b.
-Qui aime-elle les photos de?

-who likes she the photos of
+Qui aime-elle les photos de? who likes she the photos of